-Top Soft Skills to Put on a CV in 2024 (Guide)
+Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 In this step-by-step guide, we cover: